Skip to main content

 This project aims at synthesizing new metal-containing compounds to solve the problems of currently available technologies.
 Like in PDT, these new compounds are poorly toxic in the dark, and can be activated upon visible light irradiation, i.e., become toxic and kill cancer cells only at the time and place where light is shone.
 However, they are activated by light in a completely different manner, as they contain ruthenium, a heavy metal combining photochemical and anticancer properties.
 Upon replacing the weakly bound chloride ligands of known cytotoxic ruthenium compounds by strongly bound sulfur ligands, the DNA- and protein-binding ability of the ruthenium compounds is lowered, which will lower their toxicity in the dark.
 By shining light onto the ruthenium-enriched cancer cells photochemical cleavage of the Ru-S bond will take place, thus detaching the metal complex from the sulfur ligand and allowing it for binding to biological molecules.
 Thus, the ruthenium prodrug will be transformed inside cancer cells into a highly toxic molecule that will kill the cells.
 The projects consists in synthetizing new ruthenium-containing molecules, and studying their photochemical properties.
 For 2-semester research training projects biological studies can also be included.

-• The project is available in the Fall and Spring semester.
+• The project will be available again for the Fall 2025 semester.

 • Number of placements available: 1 per semester